Inside our doors at 75 Hemmingwood Way, the Centrepointe Childcare Centre provides care for 55 children, aged between 18 months and five years.

 The Nursery School is a part-time, early learning environment for children ages 2.5 years to 4 years.
 Delivered at the Centre, this school readiness program focuses on socialization (cooperation, sharing and making friends) and is supported by pre-reading (shape, colours and letter recognition) and pre-math skills (number and shape recognition) –all through play-based activities that get children ready for kindergarten.

 Toys are children’s learning tools and children love new toys.
 But, parents don’t always welcome the clutter they bring or want to pay the price they cost.
-The Centre’s Toy Library boasts a collection of 500 toys, which can be borrowed by Members for three weeks at a time.
+The Centre’s Toy Library boasts a collection of 500 toys, which can be borrowed by Members for three weeks at a time with a membership fee of $20 per year.

 We pride ourselves on the excellent quality of toys available to help children learn and explore.
 We ask that parents and caregivers help children look after the toys borrowed.
 Beyond ensuring the toys last, the extra attention given to the toys teach children responsibility.